 WILLISTON, North Dakota — Officials expect to break ground in the spring on a new airport in Williston, after approval and initial funding from the Federal Aviation Administration.

 The FAA has awarded $27 million for the $254 million project, and U.S. Sen. John Hoeven, R-N.D., said he is working to secure more federal funding to reduce the cost to the city and state, the Williston Herald reported.
 About $56 million is to come from the city and $58 million from the state, according to KXMC-TV.

-With the oil boom in western North Dakota, traffic at Williston's current airport is 10 times what it was built to handle.
+Traffic at Williston's current airport is 10 times what it was built to handle, due to the region's oil boom.
 Regional jet service is now available from Williston to Minneapolis, Denver and Houston.

 The airport's runways that were designed to serve 30-passenger turboprop planes are now being used by commercial jets holding up to 50 passengers.
 Runway restrictions prevent bigger planes from landing here, something that officials say is hampering growth in the oil patch hub.